PoCInnovation/Workshops/software/25.Flutter/README.md

 ⚠️ ***Complete this setup before the workshop***, you will have to download big packages.

-Before starting you need to `install Flutter` with the [SETUP.md](./SETUP.md)
+Before starting you need to install Flutter with the [SETUP.md](./SETUP.md)

-Flutter is a framework based on the dart language.
+Flutter is a framework based on the Dart language.

 ***"We strongly advise you to check the [documentation of Dart language](https://dart.dev/samples) if you don't know it***